 Affordability + Excellence = An Online Master’s Degree from The University of Scranton

-In fact, The University of Scranton has been recognized for eight consecutive years as one of the "Great Schools at a Great Price" among master’s universities in the North by US News & World Report, a ranking that relates academic quality to the cost of attendance.
-In addition, US News & World Report's 2012 edition of Top Online Business Programs ranked The University of Scranton's Online MBA No. 1 for Student Engagement and Accreditation.
+In fact, The University of Scranton has been recognized as one of the one of the Top 25 Best Value Schools in 2017 by U.S. News & World Report, a ranking that relates academic quality to the cost of attendance.
+In addition, U.S. News & World Report's 2017 edition ranked The University of Scranton as a Top Regional School in the North and ranked the Online MBA as one of the top 100 Online MBA Programs.

 At The University of Scranton, we believe that cost should not deter qualified candidates from pursuing their goal of earning an advanced degree through our online graduate program.
 We provide a variety of resources and opportunities for you to continue your education without sacrificing the quality of your degree.